gilch/hissp/docs/primer.rst

 Using a symbol here is a bit sloppy.
-If you really meant it to be text, rather than an identifier, a raw string might have been a better idea:
+If you really meant it to be text, rather than an identifier, a "" token might have been a better idea:

 .. code-block:: REPL